 The looming ICC warrant of arrest for Duterte lies in how a preliminary examination into a crime against humanity goes.
 But for ICC to bring President Duterte into their custody is a delusional affair, wishful thinking, and a fancy imagination.

-Almost 10 months past April 24, 2017, from the filing of communication, the International Criminal Court (ICC) Prosecutor Fatou Bensouda released a Statement, Feb.
+Almost 10 months past April 24, 2017, from the filing of communication, the International Criminal Court (ICC) Prosecutor Fatou Bensouda released a Statement, on Feb.
 8, 2017, signifying to open a preliminary examination into the mass murder situation in the Philippines reportedly committed by then Davao City prosecutor now President Duterte.

 If the case would be found admissible, then an ICC warrant of arrest for President Duterte would follow.